 Optimized Internal Control of EU Funds in Line Ministries

 To assure that money from the EU budget is spent economically, effectively, and efficiently it is essential that countries have in place internal control system which provides reasonable assurance for achievement of the set objectives.
-With this in mind, the learning event will provide an overview of the EU financial flows and its key features and give a summary of issues to be addressed to ensure that the value for money from the EU budget is achieved.
-Specifically, the event will review the risks to the financial management of the EU budget and propose ways to mitigate identified risks.
-It will also consider ways of ensuring that spending and controlling of the EU funds are in compliance with sound financial management principles and will provide guidance on common aspects of protecting the financial interest of the EU and national budget and reporting on irregularities.
+With this in mind, the learning event provided an overview of the EU financial flows and its key features and gave a summary of issues to be addressed to ensure that the value for money from the EU budget is achieved.
+Specifically, the event reviewed the risks to the financial management of the EU budget and proposed ways to mitigate identified risks.
+It also considered ways of ensuring that spending and controlling of the EU funds are in compliance with sound financial management principles and provided guidance on common aspects of protecting the financial interest of the EU and national budget and reporting on irregularities.

-In this regard this practical three-day course is designed to provide insights into:
+In this regard this practical three-day course was designed to provide insights into:

 - Overview of the key EU challenges that will be addressed in the forthcoming multi-annual financial framework, and the position of pre-accession funds in these negotiations

 - Lessons learned from audit and control in the 2014-2020 programming period